 In a perfect world, leads would purchase an item during your first interaction with them.
 Unfortunately, according to recent sales research, it takes an average of eight interactions with a prospect before they decide to purchase and become a valued customer.

-This means that SDRs must be persistent and follow up with prospects on a regular basis.
+This means that BDRs must be persistent and follow up with prospects on a regular basis.
 However, that does not mean that you should stalk your prospect.
 No one wants that.

 Help Solve Your Prospects’ Problems.

 Most prospects who search for your business want you to help them.
-Make sure your SDRs know the exact ways your products and services address their specific pain points.
+Make sure your BDRs know the exact ways your products and services address their specific pain points.